virgo47/javasimon/automation/MicrosoftSqlServerSetup.md

 because that one is default for other tools, but there is no problem with SQLEXPRESS either, you just need to state it explicitly after hostname (e.g. in Management studio, for _Server name_ use `dbhost_or_IP\SQLEXPRESS`).

+## Alternative with default instance

+We can use `cinst -y mssql2014express-defaultinstance` which uses SQL Server Express, but the only instance acts as a default one.
+This one does not have `sqlcmd` in path, we have to add it or use `"c:\Program Files\Microsoft SQL Server\Client SDK\ODBC\110\Tools\Binn\SQLCMD.EXE"`.